-I noticed you chose to (noticed behaviour)
+I noticed you chose to ..... (noticed behaviour)

 You need to: 1.
 Wait outside the classroom/ 2. go to the previous year group's classroom.
 3. Go to sit in a SLT classroom 4.
-Go to HT's office adults in front of the child
+Go to HT's office

 Playground: You need to: 1.
 Stand by the other staff member on duty 3.
 Go to Head Teacher's office I will come and speak to you in two minutes